tea7010/MyLearning/english/writing.md

 * The restaurant we went today was probably one of the most impressed I have ever been so far.
 The dishes are really nice and the stomasphere was kind a special.
 * The restaurant we went to today was probably one of the most impressive I’ve ever been to.
 The dishes were really nice, and the atmosphere felt special.

+* I don't wanna do anything now.
+I am tired. maybe this is because of the dinner I needed to attend yesterday.
+When I have a occation that I need to take care of visitor, I seem to get tired and stressed.
+* I don’t feel like doing anything right now.
+I’m tired.
+Maybe it’s because of the dinner I had to attend yesterday.
+Whenever I have to take care of a visitor, I end up feeling exhausted and stressed.